meleu/my-notes/courses/devops-bootcamp/10-kubernetes.md

 Storage resource is provisioned by the admin.
 And the user makes their application claim the Persistent Volume.

-Persistent Volume Claim is also a component `kind: PsersistentVolumeClaim`.
+Persistent Volume Claim is also a component `kind: PersistentVolumeClaim`.

 Summing up:

 1. admins configure storage
 2. admins create Persistent Volumes
 3. users claim Persistent Volumes through `PersistentVolumeClaim`
+4. users make their pod's use the PVC in the Pod's spec (note: the Pod and the PVC must be in the same namespace)

 ### Level of Volume Abstractions